digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/setup/ec2.md

 3. Under the `Images` section, click on the `AMIs` button.

-4. Find the [ToolJet version](https://github.com/ToolJet/ToolJet/releases) you want to deploy.
-Now, from the AMI search page, select the search type as "Public Images" and input the version you'd want `AMI Name : tooljet_vX.X.X.ubuntu_bionic` in the search bar.
+4. Find the [JumpStart version](https://github.com/digitranslab/jumpstart/releases) you want to deploy.
+Now, from the AMI search page, select the search type as "Public Images" and input the version you'd want `AMI Name : jumpstart_vX.X.X.ubuntu_bionic` in the search bar.

-5. Select ToolJet's AMI and bootup an EC2 instance.
+5. Select JumpStart's AMI and bootup an EC2 instance.

   Creating a new security group is recommended.
 For example, if the installation should receive traffic from the internet, the inbound rules of the security group should look like this: